tdevsecops/DOCS/SonaqQube intergration with GitLab CICD.md

 ![](https://i.imgur.com/72pJxze.png)

-Before commit `.gitlab-ci.yml` file go to GitLab Project Repository
+ go to GitLab Project Repository
 `Settings > CI/CD > Runners`
 Turn off `Shared runners`
 and make sure a runner is enabled for this project if not